【全网首发】2021AIME II 真题及答案

 Remarks

 A teacher was leading a class of four perfectly logical students.
-The teacher chose a set of four integers and gave a different number in
+The teacher chose a set

 to each student.
 Then the teacher announced to the class that the numbers in